New VW Touareg R revealed: price, specs and release date

 New VW Touareg R interior

-The VW Touareg R gets its own exclusive interior, featuring black leather seats with R logo in the front headrests, stainless steel panel trims with the R logo, brushed stainless steel pedals and a panoramic sunroof.
-You can also spend plenty more on optional extras such as a 780 Dynaudio sound system.
+The VW Touareg R gets its own exclusive interior, featuring black leather seats with R logo in the front headrests, brushed stainless steel pedals and a panoramic sunroof.
+You can also spend plenty more on optional extras such as a 780 watt Dynaudio sound system.

-Volkswagen’s Innovision Cockpit comes as standard in the Touareg R. So the dashboard is dominated by two large screens – a 12-inch screen behind the steering wheel with your digital dials and a 15-inch screen in the middle of the dashboard with all the infotainment functions.
+Volkswagen’s Innovision Cockpit comes as standard in the Touareg R. So the dashboard is dominated by two large screens – a 12-inch screen behind the steering wheel with your digital dials and a 15-inch screen in the middle of the dashboard that controls all the infotainment functions.

 The Touareg is also the first R model to get plug-in hybrid power.
-A 136hp electric motor combines with a 340hp 3.0-litre V6 petrol engine to give a combined total of 462hp – but it can do the eco thing too, being able to travel short distances on electric power alone.
-It can even drive at up to 86mph in electric power only… yes, yes, only on roads where you are legally allowed to do so.
+This means it gets a 136hp electric motor alongside a 340hp 3.0-litre V6 petrol engine to give a combined total of 462hp and 700Nm of torque.
+It’s not just about power – it can travel up to 30 miles on electric power alone at up to 86mph.
+Full performance stats haven’t been released, but it’ll almost certainly reach 60mph from rest in less than six seconds and hit 155mph.

 VW Touareg R driving

-The VW Touareg R’s FourMotion permanent four-wheel drive can send up to 80% of its power to the rear wheels and 70% to the front.
-You can also choose between driving on electric power alone and driving with the petrol-electric hybrid at the touch of a button.
-You can also switch between Eco, Comfort, Normal and Sport modes for on-road driving and Off-road and Snow modes for more adventurous driving.
+The VW Touareg R’s FourMotion four-wheel-drive system can send power to whichever wheels have the most grip – handy in slippery surfaces or on roads with tight, twisty corners.
+You can also switch between driving using electric power alone and driving with the petrol-electric hybrid at the touch of a button.
+You can also choose between Eco, Comfort, Normal and Sport modes for on-road driving and Off-road and Snow modes for more adventurous driving.
 Finally, there’s an option to upgrade your VW Touareg R to include Gravel and Sand modes.

 The Adaptive Cruise Control keeps a regular distance between you and the car in front, while the Lane Assist feature keeps you within the white lines.
 What’s new in the VW Touareg R is that this option now works at up to 130mph (on an unrestricted German Autobahn, of course).
-You have got to keep one hand on the steering wheel at all times, but VW says new sensor tech in the steering wheel means you merely have to touch it.
+You have got to keep one hand on the steering wheel at all times, but VW says new sensor tech in the steering wheel means you merely have to touch it to keep the system engaged.

 The VW Touareg R’s 3.5-tonne towing limit is one of the highest towing capacities of any plug-in hybrid and on par with the mechanically similar Porsche Cayenne e-hybrid.
 That’s a few hundred kilos more than a BMW X5 plug-in hybrid and over 1000kg more than the Volvo XC90 plug-in, so it’ll be easily capable of pulling a big caravan or boat.